kikoncuo/JupyCell/README.md

 ### Starting the Server

+#### Adding dependencies for your kernel
+If you want to add dependencies to your kernel, you can do so by adding a `requirements_app.txt` file in the root directory of the project.
+The `requirements_app.txt` file should contain the dependencies you want to install before compiling the docker container.
+When you start a new kernel, the dependencies will be installed automatically.

 #### Using Docker
 If you followed the Docker setup, your server should already be running.
-If not, refer to the [Using Docker](https://chatgpt.com/c/66fa69e4-9a44-800c-bcb3-9ef8426c228d#using-docker)  section.
+If not, refer to the [Using Docker](#using-docker)  section.
 #### Using Virtual Environment

 If you set up the developer environment: